qd600600/physiology-first-framework-signal-analysis/WHITEPAPER.md

 #### 6.3.1 Model Validation

 The hierarchical validation framework provides robust model comparison capabilities that account for uncertainty and enable cross-dataset generalization.
-The decisive WAIC evidence (Δ < -10) establishes the W(t) model as the strongest supported stress framework in the literature.
+The decisive WAIC evidence (Δ < -10) establishes the Physiology-First Framework as the strongest supported stress framework in the literature.

 The GPU-accelerated processing pipeline enables real-time multi-modal fusion across large-scale datasets, making continuous stress monitoring feasible for clinical applications.
 The 8× speedup achieved through CUDA optimization makes the framework practical for real-world deployment.